 RESPONSE: {

-"title": "Adjective + ordinal number + 'sau'",
+"title": "Adjective + ordinal number + 'này'",

 "short_explanation": "This structure is used to indicate the order of items that happened sequentially according to the adjective used.",

 "long_explanation": "In Vietnamese, adjectives can be used together with ordinal numbers followed by 'sau' to indicate the order of items or events that happened sequentially.
-'Sau' means 'after'.
+'Này' means 'this'.
 The adjective describes the quality or characteristic of the item or event, the ordinal number indicates its order, and 'sau' emphasizes the happening of the event after another event or item.",

-"formation": "'Adjective + ordinal number + sau'",
+"formation": "'Adjective + ordinal number + này'",

 "examples": [